-This option sets the directory in which the key files are to reside.

--L ttl

-This option sets the default TTL to use for this key when it is converted into a DNSKEY RR.
+- -K directory This option sets the directory in which the key files are to reside. - -L ttl This option sets the default TTL to use for this key when it is converted into a DNSKEY RR.
 This is the TTL used when the key is imported into a zone, unless there was already a DNSKEY RRset in place, in which case the existing TTL takes precedence.
-Setting the default TTL to 0 or none removes it from the key.

-This option emits a usage message and exits.
+Setting the default TTL to 0 or none removes it from the key. - -h This option emits a usage message and exits. - -v level This option sets the debugging level. - -v This option prints version information.